srslakshmi1997/personal-assistant-chat-bot-with-rasa/README.md

 # personal-assistant-chat-bot-with-rasa
-A personal assistant bot based on RASA framework
+A personal assistant bot using RASA framework

 #### An Overview :
 *This chatbot is capable of doing the following:*